JoshMock/backbone-socketio/README.md

 - Need minified version of client-side code
 - Only publish changed model data over socket rather than entire JSON representation
+- Collection validates that its model type is extended with backbone-socketio to ensure "add" events work correctly
 - Put server component on NPM
 - Make client component work with Bower
 - Working listener for collection `sort` events (currently stubbed)